mkcn/fastHistory/fastHistory/tldr/tldr/pages/windows/wsl.md

 # wsl
-> Manage the Windows Subsystem for Linux from the command line.
+> Manage the Windows Subsystem for Linux from the command-line.
 > More information: <https://docs.microsoft.com/windows/wsl/reference>.

 - Start a Linux shell (in the default distribution)